Reavers (comics)

-The Reavers are a fictional team of criminal cyborgs appearing in American comic books published by Marvel Comics.
+The Reavers are a supervillain team appearing in American comic books published by Marvel Comics.
+Created by Chris Claremont and Marc Silvestri, the group first appeared in Uncanny X-Men #229 (May 1988).

-In the Marvel Universe, the Reavers are characters dedicated to the destruction of the X-Men and a number of them especially wanted to take revenge on Wolverine in particular.
-The group are assembled under the leadership of character Donald Pierce and consist of three survivors from a group of Australian cyborgs who formed the original 'Reavers', along with other cyborgs.

-The Reavers are not to be confused with the Reavers, who are involved in the histories of the Guardians of the Galaxy members Starhawk and Aleta.
+Originally depicted as a gang of criminal cyborgs from Australia, the Reavers are defeated by the X-Men in their initial encounter.
+The remaining members are subsequently reassembled and reorganized into a pseudo-military group under the leadership of Donald Pierce.
+In this capacity, they continue to menace the X-Men and mutants in general, and pursue a personal vendetta against Wolverine.

 The Reavers appeared in the 2017 film Logan, with their leader Donald Pierce portrayed by Boyd Holbrook.

 Publication history

-The Reavers first appeared in the comic title Uncanny X-Men #229 (May 1988) and were created by Chris Claremont and Marc Silvestri.
+The Reavers first appeared in Uncanny X-Men #229 (May 1988) and were created by writer Chris Claremont and artist Marc Silvestri.

 Fictional group history

 Looters

-The original group of cyborgs calling themselves the Reavers operated out of an underground complex beneath the fictional ghost town of Cooterman's Creek in North Central Australia.
-They acted as a commando-style team of thieves, with apparently dozens of members.
-Their base was inexplicably equipped with advanced computers and a sub-basement tunnel system.
-The Reavers coerced the mutant teleporter Gateway to teleport them from Australia to locations around the world to conduct their robberies.
-Informed of the Reavers' existence by Roma, the X-Men defeat the Reavers in battle and expel them from their base, which they then co-opt for their own use.
-The X-Men destroy some of the Reavers and force most of the rest to enter the Siege Perilous to meet unrevealed fates.
-Only Pretty Boy, Skullbuster, and Bonebreaker escape.
+The original Reavers operate out of an underground complex beneath the fictional ghost town of Cooterman's Creek in Central Australia.
+They act as a commando-style team of thieves, coercing the mutant Gateway to assist them in robberies.
+Informed of the Reavers' existence by Roma, the X-Men defeat the Reavers in battle and expel them from their base, which they take for their own use.